(Alessa-Maria Hassan) (Profile #3 - Safe in Vault City)

 Mental organism designed only for cow-herding

-- investigating a supposedly haunted farm, about which Alessandra had already heard at Mom’s in the Den.
-Though the locals were terrified of what they had witnessed there, the supposedly primitive and superstitious tribals didn’t mind, seeing ghosts as just a part of the world.
-The farm also held supplies that had become invaluable to Modoc’s survival with the drought.
+- Investigating a supposedly haunted farm, about which Alessandra had already heard at Mom’s in the Den.
+The farm held supplies that had become invaluable to Modoc’s survival with the drought.
+The locals were terrified of what they had witnessed there.
+Howbeit, the supposedly primitive and superstitious tribals didn’t mind, seeing ghosts as just a part of the world.

 Nothing sweet about me